ZhijianZhou01/BioAider/README.md

 <b>Note：</b>BioAider will be in long-term development and functional improvement in the future. <b>Only a small part of the features are shown here</b>, please refer to the instruction ![Manual V1.423](https://github.com/ZhijianZhou01/BioAider/blob/master/Manual%20of%20BioAider%20V1.423.pdf) for details.

 ### 4.1.
 Mutation Analysis
 This function could be used for analysis of the <b>mutations characteristicson on large numbers of sequenced strains</b>.
-The sequence datas for analysis needs to be aligned in advance, and they could be nucleotides, proteins（amino acid） sequences or simply coding gene fragments.
+The sequence data for analysis needs to be aligned in advance, and they could be nucleotides, proteins（amino acid） sequences or simply coding gene fragments.
 For nucleotides and proteins sequences, BioAider could summarizes all the mutation sites with corresponding frequency and strains.

-Of course, if the datas is codon gene, BioAider provides multiple sets of different codon tables for users, and could scan each condon sites in aligned sequence datasets, and identifies the type of mutation, including synonymous, non-synonymous, insertions and deletions and early termination.
+Of course, if the data is codon gene, BioAider provides multiple sets of different codon tables for users, and could scan each condon sites in aligned sequence datasets, and identifies the type of mutation, including synonymous, non-synonymous, insertions and deletions and early termination.
 Finally, BioAider will automatically summarize and output the relevant analysis results.

 <b>Note: </b>The codon gene sequences for mutations analysis have to be aligned by translation-alignment methon in advance, It is worth mentioning that BioAider packed three multiple-sequence-alignment software (mafft, muscle and clsutal-omega) in the graphical interface, and provided translation-alignment additionally.